Raw vegan cheesecakes have been quite popular among vegans and health-minded cooks.

 - 1 tsp. vanilla extract

-*Recently I bought American measuring cups from Amazon, which I find very convenient to cook with (and highly recommend if you often cook from US recipes or books).
-For the Europeans amongst us, be aware that one American measuring cup is smaller than a coffee mug.
+*Unless stated differently, my recipes are measured with US measuring cups like these ones.
+For the Europeans among us, be aware that one American measuring cup is smaller than a coffee mug.
 Therefore I also specify the quantities in grams and ml, in case that’s your preferred way of cooking.

-- Start by soaking the cashew nuts in purified water.
+- Start by soaking the cashew nuts in purified water for 2-12h.
 I usually do this the night before.

 - In a food processor, blend the almonds/pecans with the pitted Medjool dates until you get a sticky mixture.
 You want to keep some structure, so don’t blend too long.
 Should the dough be too crumbly, add a few more dates to make it bind together.